vdarkobar/Matrix/README.md

 ---

-Example for: element-config.json  - (https://develop.element.io/config.json)
+To create *element-config.json*  copy: (https://develop.element.io/config.json), then

-#Remove "default_server_name": "matrix.org" from element-config.json as this is deprecated and add custom homeserver to the top of element-config.json:
+remove "default_server_name": "matrix.org" from element-config.json at the top of the file (deprecated) and add custom homeserver to the top of file:
 ```
     "default_server_config": {
         "m.homeserver": {